Since the first Earth Day in 1970, we've come a long way - but mostly in the wrong direction

-- Trace backwards: does the product contain palm oil (it has many aliases)? does the US trade embargo foster deforestation in Brazil? how much CO2 did it take to bring those strawberries to the produce section – and what are the other eco-factors of food production?
+- Trace backwards: does the product contain palm oil (it has many aliases - and exploits child workers)? how much CO2 did it take to bring those strawberries to the produce section – and what are the other eco-factors of food production?

 - Support native communities, who are often on the front lines of protecting natural areas.
 NCP is collaborating with indigenous groups in the Ecuadorian Amazon (Kichwa, Siona, Cofan, Secopai, and Shuar), with the Dine in New Mexico, and with our long-time friends in the Gwich'in community of Arctic Village, Alaska.
 These groups were treating the Earth respectfully long before 1970.

 - Experience nature – and especially where it is being impacted by human activity – at a stream or other natural area nearby or on an NCP Learning Tour, then let others know what was seen/learned/felt.
 Direct experience creates concern/passion in us and is hard for others to dispute/dismiss